-The Wells Fargo credit card grace period is 25 days or longer on all credit cards.
+The Wells Fargo credit card grace period is at least 25 days, lasting from the close of the billing cycle to the payment due date.
 This means cardholders have at least 25 days between when their monthly statement closes and their due date.
-As long as a cardholder pays in full during this period, they will owe no interest on their monthly purchases.
+As long as you pay in full during this period, you will owe no interest on your monthly purchases.

-The Wells Fargo credit card late fee is up to $37 on all cards, according to Wells Fargo’s website.
+The Wells Fargo credit card late fee is up to $40.
 This fee applies when a cardholder does not make at least their minimum payment by the due date.
 Both the minimum payment and due date are listed on all Wells Fargo credit card billing statements.
-Wells Fargo also charges up to $37 for returned checks or returned payments (meaning there are insufficient funds in the account), but there’s no penalty APR after late payments.… read full answer
+Wells Fargo also charges up to $40 for returned checks or returned payments (meaning there are insufficient funds in the account), but there’s no penalty APR after late payments.… read full answer

 Wells Fargo offers a grace period of at least 25 days between the day your statement closes and your due date.
 As long as you pay at least the minimum during this period, you will avoid late fees.
 However, if you don’t pay in full, you will start accruing interest and lose your grace period.
 To get your grace period back, you have to make up the previous billing cycle’s pending balance and pay the next billing cycle’s balance in full.